SleevefishYoo/MyTASpace/README.md

 Code changes are reflected in the `live preview` when `Ionic CLI` detects any file change in the project directory.
 So every time you change and then save a file, your `live preview` should refresh with new changes applied automatically.
 ### Emulators and physical devices
 #### Android
-First, make sure you have your Android Studio setup currectly with SDK installed for Android O and `platform-tools` installed and added to your `PATH`.
+First, make sure you have your Android Studio setup currectly with SDK for `Android O`, `platform-tools` installed and added to your `PATH`.

 To verify your `platform-tools`, open a terminal window and type `adb devices`.
 If this shows up:
 ```shell